SergejKubat/course-master/api-gateway/README.md

-# Payment Service
+# API Gateway

-Spring Boot service designed to manage payments.
+This project serves as an API Gateway for managing three distinct services: Auth, Course, and Payment.
+Each service is designed to handle specific functionalities, and the API Gateway aggregates their endpoints under a unified entry point.

 ## Table of Contents